tcollins6049/smart-shopping-assistant/README.md

 5. In your browser, navigate to "http://localhost:3000" to interact with the application.

-## Agile Development Process:**
-* The project was developed while trying to simulate an Agile workflow, with tasks being tracked on a physical Kanban board for better project management.

 ## Future Enhancements
 * User authentication and account management
 * Better UI design